ua-datalab/QNLP/Project-Plan.md

           		-  QNLP- Instead of weights, think of angles. machine's job is to find optimal "angles"
   		- Thus, the trainer for QC is the same as NN- both have similar black boxes
     			- Very hard to explain the difference between two sentences with the same syntax, but different meanings.
       		- Different words will have different angles- so we can explain semantic differences in syntactically identical sentences.
+        	-
+         	-
 		- The code should look the same for deep and quantum trainer
 - What is "OOV", from a coding perspective?
 	- out of vocabulary words are assigned the same weights, which is not an accurate way to proceed
 	- Fast text, Byte Pair Encoding: ways to solve this problem by using embeddings (n-gram models) to assign different weights to different OOV words
+ 		- Our code needs to learn some kind of mapping between ngrams and angles
+	- In our code, nearly all words are assigned OOV labels
  	-

 ## June 25th 2024
 - Pivot to actually determining what the LLM baseline classification accuracy is for our dataset, os that we know what the quantum approach needs to beat.